 The Zenith Insurance Company

-Dr. Rupali Das is Senior Vice President and California Medical Director at the Zenith Insurance Company, where she provides guidance to deliver appropriate medical care to workers while also balancing business needs.
-Dr. Das served as the Executive Medical Director of the California Division of Workers’ Compensation for over four years and oversaw all functions of the DWC Medical Unit to ensure appropriate and cost-effective medical care for the state’s ill and injured workers.
-This included improving the physician fee schedule and processes for QMEs, Utilization Review, and Independent Medical Review, as well as developing evidence based treatment guidelines.
-She has lectured widely and held various leadership roles inoccupational and environmental Health at the California Department of Public Health.
+Dr. Rupali Das is Senior Vice President and California Medical Director at Zenith Insurance Company, where she provides guidance to deliver the best medical care to workers while also balancing business needs.
+Dr. Das served as the Executive Medical Director of the California Division of Workers’ Compensation and oversaw all functions of the DWC Medical Unit to ensure appropriate and cost-effective medical care for the state’s ill and injured workers.
+This included improving the physician fee schedule and processes for QMEs, Utilization Review, and Independent Medical Review, as well as developing evidence based treatment guidelines for chronic pain and opioid use.
+She has lectured widely and held various leadership roles in occupational and environmental Health at the California Department of Public Health and California EPA.
 Prior to joining public service, she was in clinical practice in Occupational Medicine at the Palo Alto Medical Clinic.
-She received her MD degree from the University of Illinois, Chicago, and her Master’s degree in Public Health from the University of California, Berkeley.
-Dr. Das completed her residency training in Internal Medicine at Michael Reese Hospital in Chicago and a fellowship in Occupational and Environmental Medicine at UC San Francisco.
+She received her MD degree from the University of Illinois, Chicago, and her Master’s degree in Public Health from the University of California, Berkeley, completed a residency in Internal Medicine at Michael Reese Hospital in Chicago and fellowship in Occupational and Environmental Medicine at UC San Francisco.
 She is board certified in Internal Medicine and Preventive Medicine/Occupational Medicine and is a Fellow of the American College of Occupational and Environmental Medicine.
 She is Associate Clinical Professor of Medicine at UCSF’s Division of Occupational and Environmental Medicine and continues to lecture and mentor residents and students.
-Her professional interests include prevention of illness and injury and health promotion to optimize productivity.
-In her free time she loves to garden and enjoys outdoor adventures with her family.
+Her professional interests include prevention of illness and injury and health promotion to optimize productivity and wellness.

 ARC Health and Wellness